stradiveri/Gfless-python/README.md

 # Gfless-python
-Simple python implementation of Hatzes Gfless https://github.com/hatz02/GflessClient You need to download this to make it work and start it https://ufile.io/iwinl75u
+Simple python implementation of Hatzes Gfless https://github.com/hatz02/GflessClient You need to download this to make it work and start it https://ufile.io/iwinl75u and start the .exe file

 # Warning
 This was meant to be a simple script that I intended for my personal use.